yashkumar3066/yashkumar3066/README.md

 ### 👨🏻‍💻 &nbsp;Me Who ?

-🎓&nbsp;I am a Pre-final year in Electronics and Communication at IIIT Dharwad.\
+🎓&nbsp;I am a final year in Electronics and Communication at IIIT Dharwad.\
 📱&nbsp; App Developer and RTL & Logic Designer.
 Exploring and Learning GPU, Embedded Systems, SoC Design, ML and more.\
 🎸&nbsp;I am a Musician who happens to compose music and play guitar and drums suprisingly well.\
 📮&nbsp;You can contact me at yashkmar3066@gmail.com !